 Anne Frank, 16 February 1944.

 Provenance: bought 2018 by present day owner Kaldenbach from the first owner, mr Timmers, born ca. 1931 who bought it and had often played it with his children.
 Mr Timmers is currently 87 years old.
-So logically he could have bought it in the late 1940s or in the 1950s.
+So logically he could have bought it second-hand in the late 1940s or in the 1950s.
 The booklet states: game copyright 1913.

 -The Beurs Spel (Stock Exchange Game, or Bourse Game) consists of an elongated box with lid, a folded cardboard game board, two dice, cards, imitation money, metal turntable, six lead 'mascots' (pawns) in different forms and the manual with rules.